jorendorff/git-ignorance/ignorance.md

 > that could be equivalently spelled out in an unpacked form, as
 > `.git/objects/xx/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` files?

+Apart from commands specifically designed to expose the difference (like `git count-objects`) it looks like this is true.

+See `man git-repack`, `man git-pack-objects`.

+> Does github automatically pack repositories?

 ???

 > How can I query the object store?